Artibonite (department): Environment

 One of Haiti's biggest mangrove forests, harboring flamingos and other rare species, is located south of Gonaïves.
 There are also sand dunes in that area.

 There are many lagoons and rivers that run through the Valley.
 The largest lake in Artibonite is Bois-Neuf Lake south of St-Marc.

 Economy

 The department has been in a state of economic decline since insurgencies and coups have reduced the nation's stability.
 Since the election of President René Garcia Préval, the production of rice and other crops has been increasing.

 Tourism

 From St-Marc to Montrouis the coastal area is known for its breathtaking beaches and potential for resort tourism.
 Some of the most notable beaches are Amani-y, Grosse-Roche, Decameron, Moulin-sur-Mer and more.

 Cultural tourism focusing on Haitian history, forts, and Vodoun.

 Agriculture and Fishing

 The Valley is known as Haiti's food basket.
 Until the 1980s Haiti was able to be self-sufficient.

 Many families have farm animals such as pigs, goats, beef, chicken, and more.

 Mining

-Gonaives is a point of interest for mining notably in the disaffected mines of Sedren.
+Gonaïves is a point of interest for mining notably in the disaffected mines of Sedren.